 Combine 1 tablespoon of Bob's Red Mill's Vegan Egg Replacer with 2 tablespoons water in a small bowl.
 Whisk very well until creamy and allow mixture to sit 2 minutes.
 Transfer to a mixing bowl

-Add the remaining ingredients to the mixing bowl and stir vigorously until a crumbly dough forms.
-Press the dough into a ball and refrigerate 1 hour.
+Add the remaining ingredients to the mixing bowl and stir vigorously to combine.
+Refrigerate the dough at least one hour.

 Preheat the oven to 350 degrees F. Stir the ingredients for the topping together in a small bowl.